gddavis21/CarND-Term1-P4-Advanced-Lane-Lines/writeup_report.md

 3. If a prior `Lane` instance was given, the method `Lane._detect_lane_lines_with_prior()` (lanelines.py line 395) is used instead for detecting lane-lines:
     * The fitted lane-line contours are extracted from the prior left/right `LaneLine` instances.
     * Left & right 'lane pixel' sets are constructed from all white pixels lying within a band surrounding the prior lane-line contours.
+    * This should in theory be a much faster algorithm than the 'from scratch' non-prior algorithm.
     * As before, these 'lane pixel' sets are used to construct left & right `LaneLine` instances that are stored by the `Lane` for later use.

 As mentioned above, the class `lanelines.LaneLine` (lanelines.py 508-537) computes a quadratic polynomial curve x = Ay^2 + By + C that approximates the x-position of the lane-line, given a y-position. `LaneLine` utilizes the function `numpy.polyfit()` to compute the polynominal coefficients. `LaneLine` also provides the method `LaneLine.contour()` for rendering the curve, using the function `numpy.polyval()` to compute x positions for the given y positions.

-The following image illustrates the results of this lane-line detection and curve fitting procedure:
+The following images illustrates the results of this lane-line detection and curve fitting procedure:

+![Warped candidate pixels][img_thresh_warp]
 ![Lane-line detection & measurement][img_lane_det]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.